sphinx-doc/sphinx/doc/markup/inline.rst

 .. note::

    The default role (```content```) has no special meaning by default.
-You are free to use it for anything you like.
+You are free to use it for anything you like; use the :confval:`default_role` config value to set it to a known role.

 .. _xref-syntax: